 Facts About Sri Lankan Food

 In south Asia, spicy or hot food often comes tempered down for a western palate, in Sri Lanka this normally doesn’t happen.
-In Sri Lanka if you tell your waiter you are happy to have spicy food you’d better really mean it, yet here depth of flavour and heat go hand in hand to make a delicious dish.
+In Sri Lanka if you tell your waiter you are happy to have spicy food you’d better really mean it.
+Yet here depth of flavour and heat go hand in hand to make a delicious complete dish.

 The most common blend of curry powder in Sri Lanka is made with chilli, coriander, fenugreek, cumin, fennel seed, curry leaves, turmeric, black pepper, cloves and cinnamon.

 There are a few variations on this base with black curry powder being made without chillies so that the dish is less red, more black from pepper.

 Another variation is Jaffna curry powder which again uses different ingredients such as coriander, cumin and fennel seeds as the major ingredients and lacks the chillies that the Sri Lankan curry base has.